reckafella/alx-system_engineering-devops/0x00-shell_basics/README.md

 18. 102-tree -- Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 You are only allowed to use two spaces (and lines) in your script, not more.

+19. 103-commas -- Write a command that lists all the files and directories of the current directory, separated by commas (,).

+- Directory names should end with a slash (/)
+- Files and directories starting with a dot (.) should be listed
+- The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
+- Only digits and letters are used to sort; Digits should come first
+- You can assume that all the files we will test with will have at least one letter or one digit
+- The listing should end with a new line